 Refinancing loans replaces one or more loans with a new one, often with a lower interest rate, a longer repayment term, or both.
-If you’re struggling to pay high-interest credit card debt or your mortgage, you might consider refinancing those loans.
+If you’re struggling to pay high-interest student loans, credit card debt or your mortgage, you might consider refinancing those loans.

 Now that you’re familiar with the different types of loans, you can go through all your options to find the one that fits your situation best.